ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 ### Removal of Implicit Cast from `int` to `float`

-We need to explicitly define a `float` with a decimal point now.
+Now it is necessary to explicitly define a float with a decimal point.
 ```ballerina
 float x = 0; // Compile Error
 float x = 0.0; // Working Code